Skip to main content Skip to footer

 Note:

-• After the thesis is defended and the completed paper is turned in, the student's advisor and the Chair of the Honors Program will evaluate the paper.
+• After the thesis is defended and the completed paper is turned in, the student's adviser and the Chair of the Honors Program will evaluate the paper.
 If it is satisfactory, the student will be paid $600.00.
 The student will only receive payment, however, if a satisfactory paper is turned in during the same semester that it is submitted.

 Students in the arts often have different objectives from students in all other disciplines.
 A fine arts student with an interest in painting, for example, might want to do a show with his or her own paintings instead of a written Honors Program Thesis.
 This kind of creativity is strongly encouraged.
 Here are the kinds of steps students will need to take to complete the thesis process: